adrian207/Windows-Server-Powershell-Solutions-Suite/README.md

 ## 🚀 Enterprise-Grade Windows Server Automation Suite

-A comprehensive collection of **18 production-ready PowerShell solutions** for Windows Server environments, covering Active Directory, Certificate Services, Hyper-V, DNS, DHCP, and more.
+A comprehensive collection of **19 production-ready PowerShell solutions** for Windows Server environments, covering Active Directory, Certificate Services, Hyper-V, DNS, DHCP, LAPs, and more.
 Built with enterprise security, compliance, and scalability in mind.

 ## 📁 Solutions Overview